upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

   that checks CYOAs too make sure that there are no bugs.
 * [cyoacc] – By DelicateIntegral.
 A tool that inverts colours in Interactive CYOAs.
+* [cyoadip][dip-repo] – By Delicate Integral.
+A tool that automatically refreshes Discord links found in ICC project files.
+Requires Python and bot setup.
 * [IntCyoaAutosaver] – By Name0930.
 A userscript that automatically saves your CYOAs made with MeanDelay's or Lt.
 Ouroumov's creator.
   [RegExp Download Organizer] can be used with this to automatically sort your